neizod/polar/_docs/maintenance.md

 > {: toc}

 This section will help you maintain the theme with Git __if__ you choose to install it with Git remote (the hard way).
-If you do copy-paste install, then you already know how to upgrade (copy-paste new theme and fill-in those variables again).
+If you do the copy-paste install, then you already know how to upgrade (copy-paste the new theme and fill-in those variables again).

-Also if you just finish installed the theme, you don't need to read this section now.
-I put it here since the content is similar to previous section.
+If you have just finished installing the theme, you don't need to read this section now!

 ## Upgrade

-Same as install, except you didn't need to tell where to get code again.
+Same as install, except you don't need to specify where you're getting the code from again.
 So basically just:

 ``` shell
 ~/borg $ git fetch theme